junxit/us-congress-bills-117/bill.md

     >     - **(C)** is an antique firearm, as defined in section 921 of this title; or
     >     - **(D)** is only capable of firing rimfire ammunition.
     >   - **(4)** Paragraph (1) shall not apply to—
-    >     - **(A)** the importation for, manufacture for, sale to, transfer to, or possession by the United States or a department or agency of the United States or a State or a department, agency, or political subdivision of a State, or a sale or transfer to or possession by a qualified law enforcement officer employed by the United States or a department or agency of the United States or a State or a department, agency, or political subdivision of a State, for purposes of law enforcement (whether on or off duty), or a sale or transfer to or possession by a campus law enforcement officer for purposes of law enforcement (whether on or off duty);
+    >     - **(A)** the importation for, manufacture for, sale to, transfer to, or possession by—
+    >       - **(i)** the United States, or a department or agency of the United States; or
+    >       - **(ii)** a State, or a department, agency, or political subdivision of a State;
+    >     - **(B)** the sale to, transfer to, or possession by a qualified law enforcement officer employed by—
+    >       - **(i)** the United States, or a department or agency of the United States; or
+    >       - **(ii)** a State, or a department, agency, or political subdivision of a State,
+    >     - **(C)** the sale to, transfer to, or possession by a campus law enforcement officer for purposes of law enforcement (whether on or off duty);
-    >     - **(B)** the importation for, or sale or transfer to a licensee under title I of the Atomic Energy Act of 1954 for purposes of establishing and maintaining an on-site physical protection system and security organization required by Federal law, or possession by an employee or contractor of such licensee on-site for such purposes or off-site for purposes of licensee-authorized training or transportation of nuclear materials;
+    >     - **(D)** the importation for, or sale or transfer to a licensee under title I of the Atomic Energy Act of 1954 for purposes of establishing and maintaining an on-site physical protection system and security organization required by Federal law, or possession by an employee or contractor of such licensee on-site for such purposes or off-site for purposes of licensee-authorized training or transportation of nuclear materials;
-    >     - **(C)** the possession, by an individual who is retired in good standing from service with a law enforcement agency and is not otherwise prohibited from receiving a firearm, of a semiautomatic assault weapon—
+    >     - **(E)** the possession, by an individual who is retired in good standing from service with a law enforcement agency and is not otherwise prohibited from receiving a firearm, of a semiautomatic assault weapon—
     >       - **(i)** sold or transferred to the individual by the agency upon such retirement; or
     >       - **(ii)** that the individual purchased, or otherwise obtained, for official use before such retirement;
-    >     - **(D)** the importation, sale, manufacture, transfer, or possession of a semiautomatic assault weapon by a licensed manufacturer or licensed importer for the purposes of testing or experimentation authorized by the Attorney General; or
+    >     - **(F)** the importation, sale, manufacture, transfer, or possession of a semiautomatic assault weapon by a licensed manufacturer or licensed importer for the purposes of testing or experimentation authorized by the Attorney General; or
-    >     - **(E)** the importation, sale, manufacture, transfer, or possession of a firearm specified in Appendix A to this section, as such firearm was manufactured on the date of introduction of the Assault Weapons Ban of 2022.
+    >     - **(G)** the importation, sale, manufacture, transfer, or possession of a firearm specified in Appendix A to this section, as such firearm was manufactured on the date of introduction of the Assault Weapons Ban of 2022.
-    >   - **(5)** For purposes of paragraph (4)(A), the term campus law enforcement officer means an individual who is—
+    >   - **(5)** For purposes of paragraph (4)(C), the term campus law enforcement officer means an individual who is—
     >     - **(A)** employed by a private institution of higher education that is eligible for funding under title IV of the Higher Education Act of 1965 (20 U.S.C.
 1070 et seq.);
     >     - **(B)** responsible for the prevention or investigation of crime involving injury to persons or property, including apprehension or detention of persons for such crimes;
     >     - **(C)** authorized by Federal, State, or local law to carry a firearm, execute search warrants, and make arrests; and